dnephin/dobi/README.rst

 A build automation tool for Docker applications.

+Keep your project tasks organized, portable, repeatable, and fast with ``dobi``.
-``dobi`` allows you to define the resources required to build, test, and deploy your application.
-Each resource may depend on other resource.
+Define the resources and tasks required to build, test, and release your project in a ``dobi.yaml`` and run them with ``dobi TASK``.
-When a resource is stale ``dobi`` runs the appropriate tasks to re-build it.

-Resources are defined in a ``dobi.yaml`` file, and are run using the command ``dobi <resource name>``.
-Multiple tasks can be joined together with an ``alias`` resource to define the high level operations.

-``dobi`` differs from other build automation tools by making the Docker containers, images, mounts, and environments a first-class resource.

 See `Getting Started <https://dnephin.github.io/dobi/>`_